InfiniBrains/Awesome-GameDev-Resources/README.md

 # Awesome Programming Course with C++ and Games

 How to use this repo: Read the topics, and if you are unsure if you understand the topics covered here it is a good time for you to revisit them.
-If you prefer, use the [pre-rendered documentation here](https://infinibrains.github.io/Introduction-to-Game-Programming-With-CPP/) the examples will work better there.
+- If you just want to read use the [pre-rendered documentation here](https://courses.tolstenko.net) the examples will work better there.
+- If you want to go deep and propose changes to repo, use the [github repo](https://github.com/InfiniBrains/Introduction-to-Game-Programming-With-CPP).

 # Topics
 1. [Intro to Programming](intro/README.md)